 An MSci course combines Bachelors and Masters' level modules into one fully integrated package.
 There are many personal benefits to this including fast-tracking your career, a wider range of career pathways, greater financial rewards and a wider range of employability skills to put on your CV.

 By taking the MSci Forensic Science course, you will have the opportunity to gain a highly valued education from a provider of forensic science degree courses by learning from practitioners and researchers.
 Designed around professional body criteria and quality benchmark requirements, this course will contain all of the core elements required for a good quality forensic science education which is also enriched by the expertise and experience of our staff.

-Our MSci Forensic Science course will offer students the opportunities to engage in a broad spectrum of analytical and forensic sciences, studying almost all aspects of forensic science from chemistry to biology, earth science, anthropology, fire, arson and explosion investigation, DNA analysis, and the study of drugs and poisons to provide students with a vast range of employment opportunities from laboratories to wider criminal justice positions.
+Our MSci Forensic Science course will offer students the opportunities to engage in a broad spectrum of analytical and forensic sciences, studying almost all aspects of forensic science from chemistry to biology, earth science, anthropology, major scene investigation and toxicology.
+Our Forensic Science course has a very strong scientific base, which means you will be employable in a number of scientific sectors.

 In years one to three of the course, you will have the opportunity to specialise in areas such as digital forensics, analytical chemistry, microscopy, toxicology, and forensic and molecular genetics.
 You will also study the core aspects within our forensic science courses which includes crime scene investigation, evidence examination and courtroom skills.